Karnataka Rakshana Vedike: Hindi imposition protest

 In 2006, KRV held an "Anti Hindi-imposition conference" at Yavanika, Bengaluru, on 14 September, which is celebrated as Hindi Divas ("Hindi Day") in Central government institutions of India.
 The aim of the conference was to discuss plans for countering the imposition of Hindi on Kannadigas and the Central Government's Rajbhasha policy.

 The conference was attended by K. Rajkumar, Ashok Doddameti, and chaired by T. A. Narayana Gowda.

 T. A. Narayana Gowda vehemently opposed this in his speech, and declared that this imposed feeling of inferiority is fatal for the future of Kannadigas.
 The conference passed a resolution to "celebrate" 14 Sept as "Anti Hindi-imposition day" every year.
 Twenty-five Vedike activists were arrested on this day for ransacking the office of All India Radio for airing Hindi programmes in lieu of the usual Kannada programmes even after requests against the same.

+Controversies

 Assault on doctors for not speaking in Kannada

 A mob led by Ashwini gowda attacked female doctors at Minto hospital for not speaking in Kannada.
 This led to state wide protests by doctors.
 Finally 12 members were arrested and released on bail.

+Stone Pelting on trucks from Maharashtra

+In December 2022, Five Maharashtra-registered lorries were attacked near Hirebagewadi allegedly by Karnataka Rakshana Vedike activists.
+The Karnataka police detained Rakshana Vedike faction leader T A Narayan Gowda and hundreds of activists at Hirebagewadi.

+Extortion attempts in Bengaluru

+After repeated extortion attempts by Karnataka Rakshana Vedike members from their stores, Bengaluru-headquartered printing solutions company Printo filed a complaint against the organisation at the Commercial Street police station after eight KRV activists allegedly threatened to ransack the company’s Infantry Road outlet.

+The activists allegedly asked Andrew Abishek, Store Manager at the outlet to print 200 photos of the organisation’s former protests and another 200 copies of a four-page brochure, for free.
+The materials were supposed to be used for a KRV event on November 28-29.

+The outfit initially created trouble for the company’s Koramangala outlet early this year, saying that it was not printing any materials in Kannada.
+They gave him a five-page Kannada document saying it should be typed and printed.
+When he said that we do only printing jobs not typing, they would not understand and threatened to damage the store.

+Andrew Abishek said that the Vedike extorts money from other shops in Infantry road as well.
+Though none of the shopkeepers were ready to admit the issue openly, some employees in these shops confirmed the case.
+A marketing person for some shops in the area said that around 70 shops in the lane are forced to pay money.

+Attack on BBMP Staff

+The Bruhat Bengaluru Mahanagara Palike (BBMP) employees were thrashed by the suspected Karnataka Rakshana Vedike (KRV) workers when the former went to remove the illegal posters put up on Nrupathunga Road.